marcusjonesIT/configure-vm/README.md

 ![image](https://github.com/marcusjonesIT/configure-vm/assets/174873189/5c82539c-20d9-48d8-8578-6695b1b46e57)
 <p>
 The screen should look similar to this and we have now successfully deployed and connected to our Virtual Machine.
-From here we can do a variety of things such as test new operating systems, new applications or safely test new things without affecting our own computer.
+From here we can do a variety of tasks such as test new operating systems, new applications or safely test new things without affecting our own computer.
 </p>
 <br />